Tanveer81/RGNet/README.md

 ## Acknowledgements :pray:

-We are grateful for the following awesome projects our VTimeLLM arising from:
+We are grateful for the following awesome projects our RGNet arising from:

 * [Moment-DETR](https://github.com/jayleicn/moment_detr): Detecting Moments and Highlights in Videos via Natural Language Queries
 * [QD-DETR](https://github.com/wjun0830/QD-DETR): Query-Dependent Video Representation for Moment Retrieval and Highlight Detection